 Now, let’s go over a few locations you can store your medications and/or health supplies.

 Naturally, any medications that need to be refrigerated should go in your fridge.
 And unless indicated, most medications should be kept in a dry place.
-You’ll have to check if they require a cool place but most will suggest to keep them at room temp.
+You’ll have to check if they require a cool place but most will suggest keeping them at room temp.

 With these suggestions, you should avoid putting any of these medications in a bathroom where humidity is a problem.